Myndex/apca-introduction/analysis.md

 ```

 And the conclusion is that using exp() is not a valid way to compare here, no matter how you slice it.

-Again, the motivation or purpose here is unknown.
+Again, the motivation or purpose of xi is unknown.
 The fact is, it would be easier to just invert the WCAG2 ratio as a way to compare.

 > _With those changes.
 All other differences between APCA and WCAG 2.x can be
 pushed into `sRGBtoY()`:_

-The changes are notwithstanding, but yes the sRGBtoY can be mod like this EXCEPT it is NOT permissible to use Math.exp() as is shown.
+The changes are notwithstanding, but yes the sRGBtoY can be mod like this *EXCEPT* it is *NOT* permissible to use Math.exp() as is shown.

 ```js
 function sRGBtoY_modified(srgb, exponent) {